Skip to content

 </plist>

 The entitlement outlined above does not require any additional permissions from the user.
-However, it is always a good practice to check all entitlements, as the app might overask the user in terms of permissions and thereby leak information.
+However, it is always good practice to review all entitlements, because unnecessary entitlements can increase the app's cross-app data sharing surface or enable access to platform services the app does not need.